lorenzwoehr/Golden-Ratio-Line-Height-Sketch-Plugin/README.md

 2. Run ``Plugins > Golden Line Height`` or use ``cmd + L``

 <br><br>
-Thanks to <a href="http://www.pearsonified.com/typography/">Pearsonified´s Golden Ratio Typography Calculator</a> for providing all the math magic stuff!
+Thanks to <a href="http://www.pearsonified.com/typography/">Pearsonified´s Golden Ratio Typography Calculator</a> for providing all math magic stuff!